BrightonDube/GastroHub_Bolt_Cursor/PROJECT_AUDIT_COMPREHENSIVE.md

 ---

 **Document Prepared By:** AI Assistant
-**Last Updated:** January 25, 2025
+**Last Updated:** January 25, 2025 (Major Update - Implementation Complete)
 **Next Review:** February 8, 2025

 ---

 *This document serves as a comprehensive audit and roadmap for the GastroHub project.
-It should be reviewed and updated regularly as development progresses.*
+Major updates completed January 25, 2025 including authentication fixes, routing solutions, modern dashboards, real-time messaging, and comprehensive analytics pages.
+The platform is now significantly more robust and feature-complete.*